silveiratcl/GeoDjango_mapping_system/readme.md

 ```

-In the ‘markers’ templates directory we can now create a map.html template file for our map.
-For now we added only the usual boilerplate with a title but without a body content.
+In the *markers* template directory we can now create a map.html template file for our map.
+For now we added only title but without a body content.

 `mymap/markers/templates/map.html`